Hooded merganser: Distribution and habitat

 Hooded mergansers are short-distance migrants, and they winter in the United States in regions where winter temperatures allow for ice-free conditions on ponds, lakes and rivers.
 They have two major year-round ranges.
 One is in the eastern United States from the southern Canada–US border along the Atlantic Coast to the Gulf Coast in the region of the Mississippi delta.
 A smaller year-round range extends from Washington state and southern British Columbia to northern Idaho.
 They also breed to some extent in regions from Missouri to southern Canada and from Nova Scotia to eastern North Dakota and Saskatchewan, migrating when necessary to avoid winter conditions.
-From 1966 - 2015, the hooded merganser experienced a >1.5% yearly population increase throughout its breeding range.
+From 1966 – 2015, the hooded merganser experienced a >1.5% yearly population increase throughout its breeding range.

 For preference the hooded merganser lives on small bodies of water such as ponds and small estuaries where there is ample emergent aquatic vegetation, but it also inhabits larger wetlands, impoundments, flooded timber, and rivers.
 They prefer fresh water but do occur on brackish water bodies as well.

-Vagrancy to Europe
+Feral to Europe

-Although the hooded merganser is a common species in captivity in Europe and most specimens recorded in the wild are regarded as escapes, a small number of birds have been regarded as genuinely wild vagrants.
+Although the hooded merganser is a common species in captivity in Europe and most specimens recorded in the wild are regarded as escapes, or feral animals, a small number of birds have been regarded as genuinely wild vagrants.
 Britain's current first accepted record is a bird which was seen on North Uist in October 2000.
-Small numbers are seen regularly in Dublin, but these are presumed to be escapes.
+Small numbers are seen regularly in Dublin, but these are presumed to be feral.

-Diet
+Behaviour and ecology

+Food and feeding

 The hooded merganser is a diving predator that largely hunts by sight while under water.
-Most studies report that its diet varies according to circumstances, usually being dominated by fish (44-81%).
-In addition it feeds on aquatic insects (13-20% of its diet) and other aquatic invertebrates such as crabs and crayfish (22-50%).
+Most studies report that its diet varies according to circumstances, usually being dominated by fish (44 to 81%).
+In addition it feeds on aquatic insects (13 to 20% of its diet) and other aquatic invertebrates such as crabs and crayfish (22 to 50%).